Table of Contents

 Category | Items with 18% GST |

-Personal care | Hair oil, toothpaste, toiletries, soap, sanitary napkins, beauty products, etc. |
+Personal Care | Hair oil, toothpaste, toiletries, soap, sanitary napkins, beauty products, etc. |

-Food and beverage | Ice cream, corn flakes, biscuits, cakes, pasta, soup, condiment, baked goods, etc. |
+Food and Beverage | Ice cream, corn flakes, biscuits, cakes, pasta, soup, condiment, baked goods, etc. |

 Services | IT services, telecom services, financial services, etc. |